 Step 1: Rolling Bacon Roses

-Begin by threading your bacon though your skewer on one end, then roll up tightly about one-third of the way.
+Begin by threading your bacon through your skewer on one end, then roll up tightly about one-third of the way.

 Now, here’s my special twist to really help our Bacon Roses look like roses.
 We simply twist our bacon strip clockwise to make the rose petals easily form little points.
 My video tutorial helps you see the exact motion and direction I twirled to make my bacon flowers look so realistic.

 Secure with Toothpicks: Lastly, secure with a toothpick or two on the bottom of your rose.
 Continue rolling the rest of your bacon roses, then place them in a muffin tin.
 This is my favorite way to bake them.
 Your rosebuds remain standing upward as they are sizzling and baking in their own juices.